cilium/cilium/Documentation/concepts/ipam/eni.rst

 If multiple subnets match, the subnet with the most available addresses is selected.

-After selecting the ENI, the interface index is determine.
+After selecting the ENI, the interface index is determined.
 For this purpose, all existing ENIs are scanned and the first unused index greater than ``spec.eni.first-interface-index`` is selected.